bartvanerp/SPSsite/content/curriculum/information/informationandcommunication_test.md

 type = "docs"  # Do not modify.

 # Add menu entry to sidebar.
-[menu.nonlinear]                       # name of menu section (main module) name = "Nonlinear signal processing test"        # name of this item in that menu weight = 10                           # location in that menu
+[menu.information]                       # name of menu section (main module) name = "Information and communication theory test"        # name of this item in that menu weight = 10                           # location in that menu

 +++